livepeer/streamer/README.md

 We rely on prometheus pod scrapers to collect metrics from our test streams.
 Each pod will be labeled with test.livepeer.io/{important-attribute} for filtering in our grafana dashboards.

+## Simulating Conditions

+### Playlist rename
+1. create a stream directly in mist
+2. start a cycle using the mist url as ingest
+3. manually change the api for the stream in mist to something wrong
+3. manually change the api for the stream in mist back to the correct value

+Playlist should have changed

+### Breaking transcoding for an rtmp stream
+1. delete

+### Breaking startup of new streams